Cabot Micro-Cap Insider

 Since then Cabot Wealth Network, headquartered in Salem, Mass., has grown to become one of the largest and most-trusted independent investment advisory publishers in the country, serving hundreds of thousands of investors across North America and around the world.

-For 50 years Cabot Wealth Network has used its proprietary investing systems and deep expertise to help people become wealthy.
+For more than 50 years Cabot Wealth Network has used its proprietary investing systems and deep expertise to help people become wealthy.
 That’s a milestone few other investment advisory publishers can claim.
-And you don’t make it 50 years without producing great results for your readers.
+And you don’t make it 50+ years without producing great results for your readers.

 Together with the entire team at Cabot Wealth Network, I am delighted to announce the launch of our brand-new investment advisory service.